kajupe/FFGear/README.md

 ## Acknowledgements

-💖 [xivModdingFramework](https://github.com/TexTools/xivModdingFramework) and [Penumbra](https://github.com/xivdev/Penumbra) - Thanks for having all that code public so I could figure out how to read the silly FF files.
+💖 [xivModdingFramework](https://github.com/TexTools/xivModdingFramework) and [Penumbra](https://github.com/xivdev/Penumbra) - Thanks for having all that code public so I could figure out how to read the silly FF files!

-💖 [PassiveModding](https://github.com/PassiveModding) - Thanks for inspiring the whole project basically, and the incredible tool [Meddle](https://github.com/PassiveModding/Meddle), and for the code to check for new addon versions from inside Blender which I yoinked from [Meddle Tools](https://github.com/PassiveModding/MeddleTools), and for adding extra Dye ID data to Meddle exports when I asked for it so this project can integrate more seamlessly.
+💖 [PassiveModding](https://github.com/PassiveModding) - Thanks for inspiring the whole project basically, and the incredible tool [Meddle](https://github.com/PassiveModding/Meddle), and for the code to check for new addon versions from inside Blender which I yoinked from [Meddle Tools](https://github.com/PassiveModding/MeddleTools), and for adding extra Dye ID data to Meddle exports when I asked for it so this project can integrate more seamlessly!

-💖 [NotNite](https://github.com/NotNite/) - Thanks for [Alpha](https://github.com/NotNite/Alpha), making it really easy to find and dig up files I needed.
+💖 [NotNite](https://github.com/NotNite/) - Thanks for [Alpha](https://github.com/NotNite/Alpha), making it really easy to find and dig up files I needed!

+💖 [ShinoMythmaker](https://github.com/Shinokage107) - Thanks for answering my questions about how you made the [MekTools](https://github.com/MekuMaki/Mektools) auto-update system!

-💖 [Chirp](https://github.com/chirpxiv) - Thanks for helping me with another project a while ago and for inspiring be to do cooler coding things.
+💖 [Chirp](https://github.com/chirpxiv) - Thanks for helping me with another project a while ago and for inspiring be to do cooler coding things!
 And for being a good friend :)

 💖 Everyone who has shown interest - Thank you to everyone who showed interest in the project or encouraged its development when I posted about it.
 It's been really cool, and warms my heart.
 Sorry it took so long lmao